Doctoral Program Requirements

 ADVISOR

-Most students arrange a research advisor during the admissions process prior to enrollment, and work closely with him or her on directed research from their first day in the program.
-Some students have two or more co-advisors.
-Research advisors are usually tenured or tenure-track faculty members in the Computer Science Department.
-But sometimes the student’s research is advised by a research scientist or an affiliated faculty member from another department, in which case the student must also have a departmental advisor who is a tenured or tenure-track faculty member in Computer Science.
+All DES students and most PhD students arrange a research advisor during the admissions process prior to enrollment, and work closely with him or her on directed research from their first day in the program.
+Some doctoral students have two or more co-advisors.
+Almost all doctoral research advisors are tenured or tenure-track faculty members in the Computer Science Department.
+But in rare cases a PhD student’s research may be advised by a research scientist or an affiliated faculty member from another department, in which case the PhD student must also have a departmental advisor who is a tenured or tenure-track faculty member in Computer Science.
 The departmental advisor is responsible for tracking the student’s progress through doctoral program milestones, but is not responsible for the student’s research or funding.
 Both advisors are expected to represent their students at the Semi-Annual Review of all doctoral students held near the end of the fall and spring semesters.
 Further details on the department’s advising policy and Semi-Annual Review are posted here

 DIRECTED RESEARCH

 The primary focus of our doctoral program is research, with the philosophy that students learn best by doing – beginning as apprentices and becoming junior colleagues working with faculty on scholarly research projects.
-All doctoral students are required to spend at least half-time effort on productive research under the direction of their advisor throughout the program, normally full-time after completion of the coursework, teaching and candidacy exam requirements.
-Students are also expected to participate in departmental and laboratory activities full-time throughout all fall and spring semesters of the program until the dissertation has been distributed to the defense committee.
-The policy on outside activities is here.
+All PhD and DES students are required to conduct productive research under the direction of their advisor throughout the program.
+For PhD students, this should be half-time until completion of the coursework, teaching and candidacy exam requirements, and thereafter full-time until distribution of the dissertation.
+PhD students are also expected to participate in departmental and laboratory activities throughout all fall and spring semesters of the program.
+The policy on outside activities by PhD students is here.

-Special arrangements may be made for students funded through internal and external fellowships to fulfill the constraints of their fellowship.
-However, the directed research requirement is indeed a requirement, never waived, regardless of funding source, including self-supported or employer-supported students.
-Insufficient or inadequate research progress is deemed unsatisfactory progress: the PhD or DES student is normally placed on probation and can be immediately dismissed from the program.
+The directed research requirement is indeed a requirement, never waived, regardless of funding source, including employer-supported DES students.
+Insufficient or inadequate research progress is deemed unsatisfactory progress: the doctoral student is normally placed on probation and can be immediately dismissed from the program.
 However, on appeal of the student’s advisor, one semester’s grace can be granted by the full faculty.

 CANDIDACY EXAM